AntoinePoujaud/Mixed-Message/README.md

 ### Wtf is that readme ?

-Now a ~table~ image, just because I want to learn how to use it in a Readme file lmao.
+Now a random ~table~ image, just because I want to learn how to use it in a Readme file lmao.

 ![alt text][logo]